Welcome to the web pages of the

 The Urban Hut Club has an instagram account here with a great Instagram story recording the development of the Whareroa Urban Hut here (you will need an Instagram account to view postings on Instagram)

-And here are two articles which were published as the Urban Huts were in the process of conception and construction in Urbis and Good magazine
+And here is an article which were published as the Urban Huts were in the process of conception and construction in Good magazine

 Thanks to Peter O for the photo